OpenDSA/OpenDSA/RST/en/Glossary.rst

    deallocation
       Free the memory allocated to an unused object.

+   debugging
+      Correcting a program once we determine that it is not operating as we intend.
+This is in contrast to :term:`testing`.

    decision tree
       A theoretical construct for modeling the behavior of algorithms.
       Each point at which the algorithm makes a decision (such as an